Joe Orton's Entertaining Mr Sloane

-Join Leonie Orton Barnett, novelist Jake Arnott, director Nick Bagnall and critics Professor Simon Shepherd (The Royal Central School of Speech and Drama), Professor Francesca Coppa (Muhlenberg College, USA), and Dr Emma Parker (University of Leicester) for a day of special events to mark Sloane's 50th birthday.
+Leonie Orton Barnett, novelist Jake Arnott, director Nick Bagnall and critics Professor Simon Shepherd (The Royal Central School of Speech and Drama), Professor Francesca Coppa (Muhlenberg College, USA), and Dr Emma Parker (University of Leicester) took part in a day of special events to mark Sloane's 50th birthday.

-The day will commence with a screening of the 1968 black and white ITV Playhouse production of Entertaining Mr Sloane, starring Sheila Hancock and Edward Woodward, so it is not necessary to read the play in advance to enjoy the event.
+The day will commenced with a screening of the 1968 black and white ITV Playhouse production of Entertaining Mr Sloane, starring Sheila Hancock and Edward Woodward.

 Date: 29 June 2014